 My parents would have to shake me out of my dream, and even after waking up, the feeling would linger for some time and I would be staring at my fingers, rubbing them and seeing they were normal but feeling them differently.
 It completely freaked me out and it took a long time to train myself to wake up from the damn things.
 Eventually I got the hang of it and they became less frequent and eventually disappeared altogether once I was about 14.

 But don’t get me wrong – I do love Botero!
 He affects me!
 I also had no idea he was such a prolific artist.
 Botero actually donated 103 of his own works plus 83 of his incredible private collection of modern works by other famous international artists to the people of Colombia.
-I IMG_4712was pretty dazzled to discover myself in Bogota looking at orignal paintings by French Impressionists Corot, Sisley, Renoir, Monet, and Toulouse-Lautrec in one room and works by surrealist artists Ernst, Dali, Miro, Leger, Braque, and Picasso in another.
+I was pretty dazzled to discover myself in Bogota looking at orignal paintings by French Impressionists Corot, Sisley, Renoir, Monet, and Toulouse-Lautrec in one room and works by surrealist artists Ernst, Dali, Miro, Leger, Braque, and Picasso in another.
 Also works by expressionist Francis Bacon and modernist Henry Moore.
 It was almost too much to take in and definitely requires another visit.

 The collection is housed in a beautiful old colonial building in the old part of the city.
 I have here some photos of just a few to give an idea of the size of the place (and the size of Botero’s works) plus an idea of his amazing collection – you can play guessing games as see which other artists you recognise! 🙂 (I’m posing by the bird as it is a mini version of the one in Singapore on Boat Quay – made me feel a wee bit home sick, lah! – click on the pic to enlarge…)